lynnfaraday/aresmush.com/_root/tutorials/code/quickstart/tinker-intro.md

 To change the tinker code:

-1. Log into the Web Portal.
+1. Log into the Web Portal with your coder character.
 2. Go to Admin -> Tinker.
 3. Edit the handle method to do the desired processing (see below for details).
 4. Click Save.